choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

 Save the above code as activemq.xml and run activemq as - if installing from a package probably _/etc/activemq/activemq.xml_:

-If you did not install from RPM or deb then start by hand:

-{% highlight console %}
-  $ activemq xbean:/path/to/mcollective.xml
-{% endhighlight %}

 Else your package would have a RC script:

 {% highlight console %}